 So, why do I hate these questions?

 It’s possible I’m just an ornery weirdo.
 Or worse, a control freak who likes to regulate the kinds of questions people get to ask or the labels we put on things.
-But the further I go in this investigation, the more distaste I feel for “Is this a true story?” questions.
+But the further I go with this investigation, the more distaste I feel for “Is this a true story?” questions.
 I’ve come up with a few reasons why:

 - Qualifying a story as “true/factual/based on real life” or otherwise diffuses the story’s power as a work of art.
 I like for stories to speak for themselves, so that they make the maximum impact on the intended audience.